Paper is going the way of the dinosaur.

 Most of these hours are spent managing paper.
 Ordering, inventory, scheduling, reservations, and even bookkeeping are all paper-based processes.
 Clipboards, pen and paper, and spreadsheets are the common tools of the trade.

 If you evaluate the processes and procedures for running a restaurant, you’ll realize they’re mostly offline and manual.
 And that’s odd considering how we use apps and software to run almost everything else in our lives.

 Shouldn’t restaurants be using the same technology to run their small businesses?

 The short answer is yes.
 Slowly, but surely, restaurants are quickly replacing these archaic paper processes and habits with smart technology and slick apps that save time and drive efficiency.

-#3 — Restaurant Tech Makes Your Staff Happy
+#3 — Restaurant Tech Makes Your Team Happy

 The world has gone digital.
 From the moment we wake up, we’re using apps to run our lives from checking the weather to checking our profiles.

-And what restaurants are finding is that their staff wants the same experience at work.
-Managers and waitstaff are more comfortable on an i-Thingy than a telephone.
+And what restaurants are finding is that their team wants the same experience at work.
+Managers and servers are more comfortable on an i-Thingy than a telephone.
 Hand millennial servers a clipboard or spreadsheet and they’re likely to ask, “Isn’t there an app for that?”